StAwN74/ckSurf-1.18kd-Release/README.md

   Added a raw "FakeClientCommandEx sm_clear" to prevent cheats whith another checkpoint plugin.
   Currently trying to reduce arrays.
   I should remove comments, be more precise, but hey I needed a lot of tests.
-  Discovered you should never use mp_restartgame on a surf_map -_-
+  Discovered you should nnot try mp_restartgame on a surf_map -_-
   - 16/01/20: Fixed weapon buy on regular maps like de_dust2,  and 'checkSpawns' log error.
 Plugin uses maps configs (cfg/sourcemod/ckSurf/map_types/) for respawn and round end. ck_autorespawn and ck_round_end are thus obsolete.
   - Note: In plugins/disabled, there is a ckSurf_slh_rev smx file (ckSurf_slnh_rev for non discord users).
     You can use the this version instead of the regular one, if you have properly set sv_hibernate_when_empty 0 in server.cfg and in server's launch command parameters.